About the Hosts – Ella Turenne & Martine Jean

 We hope to take the project to the next level by hosting live screenings of some of the films we review.
 We would love to be a resource and a platform where Haitian creatives can feel like they can help promote the work they do.
 Ultimately, we would like to bring more awareness to the public about the great work Haitian creatives are doing.

-What’s one tip you learned before you started podcasting that was really helpful?
+What’s one tip you wish you learned before you started podcasting that was really helpful?

 Ella: Batch recording is your friend.
 It’s so much better when you have multiple shows in the can.
 It allows you to focus on marketing instead of producing the show.